lekajd/cathode_hzg/README.md

+Modularization in-progress...

-README to be added shortly!
+README to be added shortly.